-Clara Iglesias Keller was a fellow at the Leibniz Institute for Media Research | Hans-Bredow-Institut from October 2019 to April 2020, where she was further developing her research on regulatory strategies towards disinformation.
+Clara Iglesias Keller was a postdoc researcher at the Leibniz Institute for Media Research | Hans-Bredow-Institut from October 2019 until end of 2022, where she conducted research on regulatory strategies of disinformation.

-She holds a Doctoral (2019) and a masters (2011) diploma in Public Law from the University of the State of Rio de Janeiro - UERJ (Brazil), having written her PhD thesis on regulatory legitimacy requirements of public policies towards internet based services.
-She also holds and L.LM in IT, Media and Communications Law from the London School of Economics and Political Science (2012).
+She completed her PhD (2019) and Master's degree (2011) in Public Law at the University of the State of Rio de Janeiro - UERJ (Brazil).
+Her dissertation focused on legitimacy requirements of public policies towards internet-based services in IT, media and communication law.

-At FGV/RJ, she was senior researcher in the project "Supremo em Números" ("Supreme Court in numbers”), where she conduced empirical and theoretical research focused on the jurisprudence of Brazilian courts), aiming to promote legal knowledge and apply computer technologies to the processing of legal data.
-She has also served in the advisory board of the Brazilian Audiovisual Regulatory Agency - ANCINE and as legal counsel for media conglomerates and different law firms.
+At FGV/RJ, she was senior researcher in the project "Supremo em Números" ("Supreme Court in Numbers"), where she conducted empirical and theoretical research on the jurisprudence of Brazilian courts with the aim of promoting legal knowledge and applying computer technologies in the processing of legal data.
+She has also served on the advisory board of the Brazilian Audiovisual Regulatory Agency - ANCINE and as legal counsel for various media groups and law firms.